kingsoftcloud/terraform-provider-ksyun/website/docs/r/alb_rule_group.html.markdown

 * `session_persistence_period` - (Optional) Session hold timeout.
 Valid Values:1-86400.
 Should set it value, when `listener_sync` is off.
 * `session_state` - (Optional) The state of session.
 Valid Values:'start', 'stop'.
 Should set it value, when `listener_sync` is off.
 * `timeout` - (Optional) Health check timeout.Valid Values:1-3600.
 Should set it value, when `listener_sync` is off.
-* `type` - (Optional) The type of rule group, Valid Values: ForwardGroup|Redirect|FixedResponse.
+* `type` - (Optional, ForceNew) The type of rule group, Valid Values: ForwardGroup|Redirect|FixedResponse.
 Default: ForwardGroup.
 **Notes**: The type is supposed to be of consistency with backend instance. `ForwardGroup -> backend_server_group_id`, `Redirect -> redirect_alb_listener_id`, `FixedResponse -> fixed_response_config`.
 * `unhealthy_threshold` - (Optional) Unhealthy threshold.Valid Values:1-10.
 Should set it value, when `listener_sync` is off.
 * `url_path` - (Optional) Link to HTTP type listener health check.
 Should set it value, when `listener_sync` is off.